PoTiwi/WebAssembler/README.md

 <img width="900" height="200" alt="wl-banner" src="https://github.com/PoTiwi/WebAssembler/blob/main/ico/wl-bg-banner.png" />
 <hr>

-  **This project will only get bug fixes**. *Updates near-furture is likely to not have anything new*.
+  **This project will only get bug fixes**. *Don't expect much new stuff anytime soon*.

 <hr>
-A compiler that translates custom AArch64-inspired assembly into plain-text bytecode, which can then be run by the JavaScript VM - either in a browser or in Node.js. <br>
+A compiler that translates custom AArch64-inspired assembly into plain-text bytecode, which you can then run with the JavaScript VM — in the browser or Node.js. <br>

-Current release if you're intrested of using it, click [here](https://github.com/PoTiwi/WebAssembler/releases/tag/current)
+If you want to try it out, grab the latest release [here](https://github.com/PoTiwi/WebAssembler/releases/tag/current).

-The whole pipeline looks like this:
+Here's the full pipeline at a glance:

 ```
 a.iwa  →  [assembler]  →  a.wassm  →  [wlbi.js]  →  output